Health Topics

 Horizontal gaze palsy with progressive scoliosis

-At least 19 different mutations in the ROBO3 gene have been identified in people with horizontal gaze palsy with progressive scoliosis (HGPPS).
-These mutations change the structure of the ROBO3 protein in different ways; however, all of the mutations appear to result in a nonfunctional protein.
+Variants (also called mutations) in the ROBO3 gene have been identified in people with a condition called horizontal gaze palsy with progressive scoliosis (HGPPS).
+At birth, individuals with this condition are unable to move their eyes side-to-side (horizontally).
+They also develop an abnormal, and often severe, side-to-side curvature of the spine (scoliosis) between infancy and early childhood.
+The ROBO3 gene variants can cause changes to the structure of the protein in different ways; however, all of the variants appear to cause cells to produce a nonfunctional version of the protein.
 A lack of functional ROBO3 protein disrupts normal brainstem development.

-In people with HGPPS, the axons of motor and sensory neurons do not cross over in the brainstem, but stay on the same side of the body.
-Researchers believe that this miswiring is the underlying cause of the eye movement abnormalities associated with the disorder.
-The cause of progressive scoliosis in HGPPS is unclear.
-Researchers are working to determine why the effects of ROBO3 mutations appear to be limited to horizontal eye movement and scoliosis.
+In people with HGPPS, the axons of motor and sensory neurons do not cross over in the brainstem; they stay on the same side of the body.
+Researchers believe that this miswiring is the underlying cause of the eye movement abnormalities that are associated with the disorder.
+The cause of progressive scoliosis in people with HGPPS is unclear.

 More About This Health ConditionOther Names for This Gene